 What is the Value of Internships?

 Legal internships are intended to help a person decide if a career as an attorney is the right fit.
 Most law schools will not require an internship for admission.
 However, it could help improve a law school application resume by showing past legal experience.
-The best pre-law internships give an insider look on what it’s like to work as an attorney.
+The best pre-law internships give an insider look at what it’s like to work as an attorney.
 Legal internships are offered at government offices, non-profit organizations, corporate legal firms, and private law firms.

 Most placements involve the student performing clerical work, but the best pre-law internships will include attending court proceedings and meeting with clients.
 At the end of the internship, the undergraduate student is likely to know whether a legal career is something he or she wishes to pursue.